vuestorefront/storefront-api/docs/guide/general/installation.md

 ```

 :::tip TIP
-`-f` flag allows you to use the following docker-compose file.
+The `-f` flag allows you to use the following docker-compose file.
 Without this flag, it will use the default file that is `docker-compose.yml`

-`-d` flag allows you to run the command in `detach mode` which means *running background*.
+The `-d` flag allows you to run the command in `detach mode` which means *running in the background*.
 :::
-3. In order to verify, run `docker ps` to show which containers are up
+3. In order to verify, run `docker ps` to show which containers are up:
 ```bash
 docker ps
 ```